VictorGa/LightCinematic/README.md

 - `x`      : x position within your canvas (Relative to 0,0)
 - `y`      : y position within your canvas (Relative to 0,0)
 - `scale`      : scale factor range 0 to 1

+## Contributing

+- You need to have Typescript transpiler installed: http://www.typescriptlang.org/
+- Set the following arguments to the compiler: --target ES5 --declaration